 Are you overweight or obese and suffering with Type 2 diabetes?
 Do you feel like you’ve tried every diet or workout plan out there, and you’re still struggling to shed the pounds?
 For effective, lasting weight loss and improved weight-related health conditions such as Type 2 diabetes, the Mini-Gastric Bypass might be your best solution.
 Learn how this simple, safe and effective procedure is helping to fight the war against obesity and diabetes and improving the quality of life for thousands of Canadians.
 Read on to learn more!

 Obesity and Diabetes in Canada

-Unlike people with type 1 diabetes who cannot produce insulin and are insulin dependent for life, people with type 2 diabetes have lost the sensitivity to the insulin they produce due to resistance from fat cells.
-Once individuals have had type II diabetes for more than 5 – 7 years they may suffer from reduced production of insulin in the pancreas as well.
-There are about 11 million Canadians living with diabetes, mostly the type 2 form, with an estimated 80 to 90 percent of these individuals being overweight or obese[i].
+Unlike people with type 1 diabetes who cannot produce insulin and are insulin-dependent for life, people with Type 2 diabetes have lost the sensitivity to the insulin they produce due to resistance from fat cells.
+Once individuals have had type II diabetes for more than 5 to 7 years they may suffer from reduced production of insulin in the pancreas as well.
+There are about 11 million Canadians living with diabetes, mostly the Type 2 form, with an estimated 80 to 90 percent of these individuals being overweight or obese[i].
 If left untreated or not managed effectively, diabetes can lead to fatal complications.